PS5 vs Xbox Series X: which console is right for you?

 PS5 vs Xbox Series X: controllers 🎮

-Microsoft has opted for a more “if it ain’t broke, don’t fix it” approach with the Series X pad, refining the existing design of the Xbox One controller to make it more ergonomic and accessible to more hand sizes.
+Microsoft has opted for a more “if it ain’t broke, don’t fix it” approach with the Xbox Series X pad, refining the existing design of the Xbox One controller to make it more ergonomic and accessible to more hand sizes.
 Xbox One controllers targeted the 5th to 95th percentile of hand sizes, while the new Xbox Wireless Controller now extends to fit the 3rd percentile, meaning millions more people can comfortably hold it.

 👀 Want the smoothest gameplay possible?
-Check out all the PS5 120fps games and Xbox Series X 120fps games
+Check out all the PS5 120fps games

 The Xbox Wireless Controller – as it’s officially known – also has a brand-new D-Pad, a dedicated share button, and tactile micro bumps that provide more grip during those heated gaming sessions.